 1. Common understanding

-Songdhammakalyani monastery is generally open for genuine female spiritual seekers of different religions (rare exceptions for accompanying husbands / teachers may be granted upon personal consultation with Ven.
-Dhammananda).
+Songdhammakalyani monastery is open for genuine female spiritual seekers, even those who are not Buddhists.
+Rare exceptions can be made for accompanying husbands or teachers but this is decided only after a personal consultation with Ven.
+Dhammananda.

-There should be common understanding for visitors, particularly those who want to stay overnight.
-It is understood that visitors come to the temple with an interest to have a unique experience of monastic stay, therefore it is expected that they follow the monastic regulations, which include attending morning and evening chanting.
-There is also an hour of shared work either in the garden or other routine tasks.
-Visitors can also assist the regular members in doing their chores.
+There should be a common understanding for visitors, particularly those who want to stay overnight, that they come to the temple with an interest to have a unique experience of monastic life.
+It is, therefore, expected that they follow the monastic rules and schedule which include attending morning and evening chanting, the two meals, assist in the cleaning up of the kitchen before and after meals, and participate in any other community work which includes one hour helping out in the garden.
+Visitors can also assist the regular members of the monastery in doing their chores.
+This is always greatly appreciated by the bhikkhunis.

-Going on alms round: on Sunday and on Wanpra (Buddhist day), visitors can take this great opportunity to follow monastics on their alms round.
-This is a unique opportunity since now visitors are following female monastics so you can experience for the first time female monks receiving the alms round and you can assist them in the simple act of pushing the cart carrying their food.
+Going on alms round: on Sunday and on Wanpra (Buddhist days), visitors have the chance to follow monastics on their alms round.
+This is a unique opportunity where the guests can experience, for the first time, female monks receiving the alms round, a practice that dates back to the time of the Buddha.
+Guests can also assist them in the simple act of pushing the cart that carries their food.

 Visitors can also request to meet with Ven.
-Dhammananda in the evening.
-She normally is available at 4 P.M.
-She is willing to have a casual conversation with the visitors.
+Dhammananda sometime during the day.
+If she is not busy, she is always willing to have a casual conversation with the guests.

 2. Schedule: Daily & Weekly Routines